SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Introduction

 \section{Introduction}

-The integration of deep learning into mobile sensing has broadened the scope of ubiquitous applications, such as contactless authentication~\cite{wang2021ear, liu2022recent}, sign language translation~\cite{hou2019signspeaker, park2021enabling}, and mobile health applications~\cite{zhang2019pdmove, song2020spirosonic}.
-Nevertheless, a major challenge in mobile sensing is the scarcity of labeled data, which is often expensive to acquire.
-As a breakthrough, self-supervised learning~\cite{haresamudram2022assessing} has been explored for its ability to train models with unlabeled data and transfer knowledge to downstream tasks.
-Self-supervised learning methods, such as Contrastive Predictive Coding~(CPC)~\cite{haresamudram2021contrastive, haresamudram2023investigating}, similarity-based contrastive learning~(SimCLR)~\cite{tang2020exploring}, and Multi-Task Learning~\cite{saeed2019multi}, have been showing their effectiveness in sensory applications without needing explicit labels.
+Large-scale pre-training has become fundamental in developing models that generalize across diverse applications.
+Self-supervised learning~\cite{jing2020self}, in particular, enables models to leverage vast amounts of unlabeled data, making it a powerful approach for building foundation models.
+In mobile sensing applications such as contactless authentication~\cite{wang2021ear, liu2022recent}, sign language translation~\cite{hou2019signspeaker, park2021enabling}, and mobile health monitoring~\cite{zhang2019pdmove, song2020spirosonic}, labeled data is often scarce and costly to acquire, which makes self-supervised methods especially valuable.
+Self-supervised techniques such as predictive coding~\cite{haresamudram2021contrastive, haresamudram2023investigating}, contrastive learning~\cite{tang2020exploring}, and multi-task learning~\cite{saeed2019multi} have demonstrated effectiveness in sensory applications by reducing reliance on labeled data in pre-training.

-A challenge arises when fine-tuning is performed by an end-user showing heterogeneity from the pre-training data.
-In mobile sensing, data collected in distinct environments varies significantly across individual users, devices, and settings (e.g., position and sampling rate)~\cite{ustev2013user}.
-Thus, the end-user data might have heterogeneous characteristics from those used for pre-training.
-This gap results in \textit{domain shift}, where models trained in one domain underperform when applied to another~\cite{stisen2015smart}.
-To illustrate this challenge within the self-supervised learning setting, we conducted an empirical analysis using CPC pre-trained models~\cite{haresamudram2023investigating} (experimental details in \S\ref{sec:domain_shift_effect}).
-In Fig.~\ref{fig:motivation_study}, the results show CPC is useful in downstream tasks when models are pre-trained in the same domain as the target domain (in-domain).
-However, there is a substantial decline in performance when models are pre-trained with different domains from the target domain (out-of-domain).
-This result emphasizes the challenges of deploying self-supervised models to diverse mobile sensing environments.
+However, challenges arise once pre-trained models are deployed for fine-tuning across different environments.
+In mobile sensing, data collected in diverse environments varies widely due to differences in users and device settings (\textit{e.g.}, sensor placement and sampling rate)~\cite{ustev2013user}.
+These variations introduce a \textit{domain shift}, where models trained in one domain underperform when applied to others~\cite{stisen2015smart}.
+To highlight this challenge in the self-supervised setting, we conducted an empirical analysis using a self-supervised pre-training method~\cite{haresamudram2023investigating} for human activity recognition~\cite{gong2019metasense} (details in Section~\ref{sec:domain_shift_effect}).
+Figure~\ref{fig:intro_motivation} compares the performance of a pre-trained model when fine-tuned within the same source domain versus on a different target domain.
+The results show that performance declines substantially when fine-tuning is conducted on a different domain.
+This underscores the challenge of deploying self-supervised models across diverse mobile sensing environments.